Zico (footballer): Flamengo (1971–1983)

-While at Flamengo, Zico was a key player during the most glorious period of the team's history.
-Along with many other titles, in his first period at Flamengo he led the team to victory in the 1981 Copa Libertadores, the 1981 Intercontinental Cup and four national titles (1980, 1982, 1983 and 1987).
-On the field, Zico made goals in all imaginable ways, was also a great assister and team organiser and was known for his excellent vision of the field.
-He was a two-footed player and an expert at free kicks.
+Considered the greatest player in Flamengo's history, Zico propelled the club to immense popularity.
+Along with many other titles, he most notably led the team to their first victories in the 1981 Copa Libertadores and the 1981 Intercontinental Cup, as well as four national titles (1980, 1982, 1983 and 1987).
+On the pitch, Zico was renowned for his creativity, goalscoring ability and vision.
+A two-footed player, he is widely regarded as one of the greatest free kicks specialists in football history.

 Udinese (1983–1985)

-After receiving offers from A.S.
-Roma and A.C.
-Milan, moving to Italy seemed right and a four-million dollar proposal from Udinese was on the table.
-Such an amount of money made bigger clubs pressure the FIGC (Italian Football Federation) that blocked the transfer expecting financial guarantees.
+Although Zico had turned down a 3-million dollar offer from A.C.
+Milan to stay at Flamengo in 1981, renewed European interest following the 1982 World Cup led Roma and A.C.
+Milan to once again pursue the Brazilian playmaker in 1983.
+Flamengo eventually accepted a 4-million dollar bid from Udinese for Zico.
+The size of the transfer prompted larger clubs to pressure the FIGC (Italian Football Federation), which initially blocked the move while requesting financial guarantees.
 This caused a commotion in Udine as enraged Friulians flocked to the streets in protest against the Italian federation and the federal government.
-Historical reasons would make them shout "O Zico, o Austria!" ("Either Zico or Austria").
-At the end of the controversy, the deal went through and though leaving Flamengo fans in sadness, Zico made the Friulians fans finally dream of better days.
+Friuli had been ruled by Habsburg Austria for centuries, and Friulian football fans adopted the protest slogan "O Zico, o Austria!" ("Either Zico or Austria").
+At the end of the controversy, the deal went through.
+Although the move saddened Flamengo supporters, Zico quickly became an idol in Udine, bringing hope and joy to the region.

-In the 1983–84 Serie A, his first in Italy, his partnership with Franco Causio promised to take Udinese to a higher level, gaining respect from giants Juventus and Roma.
+In the 1983–84 Serie A season, his first in Italy, his partnership with Franco Causio promised to take Udinese to a higher level, gaining respect from giants Juventus and Roma.
 His free kicks caused such an impact that TV sports programs would debate how to stop them.
 Despite his excellent performance, the club's season ended in disappointment as Udinese, in spite of scoring almost twice as many goals as the previous year, only gathered 32 points and was ninth in the final standing, losing three places in comparison to 1982–83.
 Zico scored 19 goals, one fewer than top scorer Michel Platini, having played 4 fewer matches than the French footballer due to an injury.
-Plus, he was voted 1983 Player of the Year by World Soccer Magazine.
+Zico was voted as 1983 Player of the Year by World Soccer Magazine.

-His following season would be punctuated by injuries and suspensions for openly attacking referees.
-He also used to complain about the board's lack of ambition for not signing competitive players, which made the team too dependent on him.
-Furthermore, Italian tax officials pressed charges against him for tax evasion.
-Pressured, Zico delivered an amazing display against Diego Maradona's Napoli, his last match as a bianconero, and returned to Brazil and Flamengo, sponsored by a group of companies.
+His following season would be punctuated by injuries and suspensions for conflicts with referees.
+Amid coaching changes and a growing lack of direction from management, Zico became increasingly critical of the Udinese board's failure to build on the ambitious project initially promised.
+During this time, Zico also faced tax evasion charges from Italian authorities due to an issue with the contract he had signed with Udinese.
+In his final match for the club, Zico produced a memorable performance against Diego Maradona's Napoli.
+He subsequently rejoined Flamengo with financial backing from a group of sponsors.

-He became a fan favorite with his spectacular goals and is still adored now by all Udinese fans.
+At Udinese, Zico became a prominent player known for his goal-scoring performances and remains well regarded by supporters.